3rickDJ/SupaDupaBlog/content/posts/linux_networking.md

 # linux_networking

-Esta es una recopilación de los comandos y su ejecución basado en el libro `THE GORILLA GUIDE TO LINUX NETWORKING 101`
+This is a recopilation of commands and its executiong based on the book `THE GORILLA GUIDE TO LINUX NETWORKING 101`

 ## Chapter 2